getsentry/sentry.engineering/data/blog/do-you-really-need-an-mcp-to-build-your-app.md

 XcodeBuildMCP uses 75% more tokens than unprimed shell overall, but the composition matters.
 Shell agents spend a large portion of their context budget on truncated multi-megabyte build logs and diagnostic retries.
 XcodeBuildMCP's tokens are nearly all structured, actionable data: warnings, errors, status messages, and next-step hints.
 The raw token count is higher; the noise is substantially lower.

-## Tool errors: almost never the problem
+## Tool Errors: Almost Never the Problem

 688 of 1,350 runs (51%) hit at least one tool error.
 Almost none caused task failures.
 Models read the error, adjusted, and moved on.